-Our rates business is influenced by a number of factors, including; global sovereign issuances, secondary trading and the hedging of these sovereign debt instruments.
+Our Rates business is influenced by a number of factors, including; global sovereign issuances, secondary trading and the hedging of these sovereign debt instruments.
 While the amount of global sovereign debt outstanding remains high by historical standards, the level of secondary trading and related hedging activity remains muted.
-For example, according to SIFMA, the average daily volume of U.S. Treasuries was down by over 16% as compared with a year earlier.
+For example, according to the Federal Reserve, the average daily volume of U.S. Treasuries amongst primary dealers was down by over approximately 12% as compared with a year earlier.
+Additionally, interest rate volumes were down by approximately 30% and 5% at ICE and Eurex, respectively.
+Our revenues from Rates products were down by 14.3% during the quarter to \$93.5 million

-Our rates revenues are not totally dependent on market volumes and therefore do not always fluctuate consistently with industry metrics.
+Our Rates revenues are not totally dependent on market volumes and therefore do not always fluctuate consistently with industry metrics.
 This is largely because our voice, hybrid, and fully electronic desks in rates often have volume discounts built into their price structure, which results in our rates revenues being less volatile than the overall industry volumes.